AthinaKyriakou/mrbox/README.md

 # MRBox
-App for the management, processing and analysis of Big Data across local and remote platforms.
+An app for the management, processing and analysis of Big Data across local and remote platforms.

 ## Table of Contents
 1. [About the Project](https://github.com/AthinaKyriakou/mrbox#about-the-project)